grafana/grafana/docs/sources/developers/plugins/add-distributed-tracing-for-backend-plugins.md

 ### OpenTelemetry configuration

 Grafana supports [OpenTelemetry](https://opentelemetry.io/) for distributed tracing.
-If Grafana is configured to use a deprecated tracing system (Jaeger or OpenTracing), then tracing is disabled in the plugin.
+If Grafana is configured to use a deprecated tracing system (Jaeger or OpenTracing), then tracing is disabled in the plugin provided by the SDK and configured when calling `datasource.Manage | app.Manage`.

-> **Note:** Although Grafana doesn't support Jaeger, it supports [OpenTelemetry Jaeger propagator](https://www.npmjs.com/package/@opentelemetry/propagator-jaeger) for HTTP header propagation.

 OpenTelemetry must be enabled and configured for the Grafana instance.
 Please refer to the [Grafana configuration documentation](
 {{< relref "../../setup-grafana/configure-grafana/#tracingopentelemetry" >}}) for more information.